Hypervolemia: types, causes, symptoms and treatment. Hypervolemia. What you need to know about excess fluid in the body Pulmonary hypervolemia

 • psychogenic disorders.

-CHANGES IN BLOOD VOLUME AND HEMATOCRITIS
+CHANGES IN BLOOD VOLUME AND HEMATOCRIT

 Changes in blood volume

-With various pathological processes, diseases and painful conditions, both the total volume of blood and the ratio between its formed elements and plasma can change.
+In various pathological processes, diseases and painful conditions, both the total volume of blood and the ratio between its formed elements and plasma can change.
 Depending on the total blood volume, three groups of typical forms of disorders are distinguished: normovolemia, hypovolemia, hypervolemia.

-Normovolemias are conditions characterized by a normal total blood volume, combined with a decreased or increased Ht.
+Normovolemia is a condition characterized by a normal total blood volume, combined with a decreased or increased Ht.

 Manifestations: anemia, thrombocytopenia, decreased blood clotting, often combined with hemorrhagic syndrome, leukopenia, decreased blood viscosity.